OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 You may terminate your account at any time as described in the Termination section below.

-Your Use of the Platform
+Your use of the Platform

 Subject to your strict compliance with these Terms of Use and our Community Guidelines at any and all times during your use of the Platform, SoundCloud grants you a limited, personal, non-exclusive, revocable, non-assignable and non-transferable right and license to use the Platform in order to view Content uploaded and posted to the Website, to listen to audio Content streamed from the Platform or offline and to share and download audio Content using the features of the Platform where the appropriate functionality has been enabled by the user who uploaded the relevant Content (the **“Uploader”**), and subject to the territorial availability of that feature and audio Content.